abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Commuting diagrams
 ---

 The diagrams above, use colors to illustrate the fact that the green morphism is equivalent to the other two (and not just some unrelated morphism), but in practice this notation is a little redundant --- the only reason to draw diagrams in the first place is to represent paths that are equivalent to each other.
-All other paths just belong in different diagrams.
+All other paths would just belong in different diagrams.

 ![Composition of morphisms - a commuting diagram](../02_category/composition_commuting_diagram.svg)

 As we mentioned briefly in the last chapter, all diagrams that are like that (ones in which any two paths between two objects are equivalent to one another) are called *commutative diagrams* (or diagrams that *commute*).
 All diagrams in this book (except the wrong ones) commute.

+More formally, a commuting diagram is a diagram in which given two objects $a$ and $b$ and two sequences of morphisms between those two objects, we can say that those sequences are equivalent.

+The diagram above is one of the simplest commuting diagrams.

 A summary
 ---